Overview

 As of early 2026, Mandelbrot Metal has been a breakout success.
 Developed by a one-person studio, the app climbed as high as #3 in the App Store’s Paid Graphics & Design category and has remained in the Top 100 every week since its launch in October 2025, consistently charting alongside long-established creative tools from much larger companies.

 A precision GPU compute engine, a modern SwiftUI interface, and a professional-grade color system combine to deliver an experience that blends mathematics, art, and high-end graphics engineering.
-Reviewers can explore intricate structures, adjust detail and iteration depth, and switch instantly among 150+ curated color palettes, including 50+ Ultra-Wide 768-step palettes engineered for exceptionally smooth tonal transitions.
+Reviewers can explore intricate structures, adjust detail and iteration depth, and switch instantly among 155+ curated color palettes, including 50+ Ultra-Wide 768-step palettes engineered for exceptionally smooth tonal transitions.

-Deterministic bookmarks store exact coordinates and rendering parameters, while high-resolution export supports publication-ready stills up to 8K+ resolution.
+Deterministic bookmarks store exact coordinates, rendering parameters, palette choices, and fractal mode, while high-resolution export supports publication-ready stills at canvas size, 4K, 6K, 8K, or custom resolution.

 Mandelbrot Metal is part visualizer, part interactive art tool, and part GPU benchmark—designed to show what modern Apple hardware can do when pushed with purpose.